amazon-science/multilingual-robust-contrastive-pretraining/README.md

-# Multilingual Robustness to Noise
+# Multilingual Robust Constrastive Pretraining

+This code is released as part of our EACL paper on Robustification of Multilingual Language Models to Real-world Noise with Robust Contrastive Pretraining (official link coming up).

 ## Citation